Invected

 Bearer: Morgan, Eóin S..

-Coat of arms of Michael W. Morgan, UE, emblazoned by me, with the blazon written in English and Spanish in a structured way to observe the parallelism between both forms.
+Coat of arms of Michael W. Morgan, UE, emblazoned by me, with the blazon written in English and Castilian in a structured way to observe the parallelism between both forms.
 He is the eldest son of Commander Stephen T. Morgan.

 Blazon keywords: Or, Sable, Gules, Azure, Argent, One, Three, Griffin, Segreant, Chief, Invected, Naval crown, Cadency and Label of three points.